craigbruenderman/blog/content/posts/cisco-sdwan-part-1/index.md

 draft: true
 title: "Cisco SD-WAN (Part 1)"
 date: "2025-07-05"
+series: ["Cisco SD-WAN"]
+series_order: 1
 categories: ["Networking"]
 tags: ["Cisco", "SD-WAN"]
 ---

-# Part 1: Overview
+## Overview

 In this series I'll generally discuss the Cisco SD-WAN solution and its components, and then move on to explore the process of using automation to deploy and configure Catalyst SD-WAN edges.
 Some edges will be deployed inside of AWS VPCs in order to reach workloads inside of AWS from my home lab.

 <!--more-->